-Finish by cooking the baghrir below.
+- Finish by cooking the baghrir below.

 - First, heat a pancake pan over medium high heat.

 - And butter the pancake pan with a little butter.

 - Cook only on one side until completely cooked for about 2 minutes, until the tiny holes appear then when the baghrir pancake is fully cooked, place it on a plate.

 Baghrir are served for breakfast or as a family snack with a glass of mint tea or coffee.
 Add a traditional topping to enjoy them:

-- Melted honey, certainly the best choice to enjoy them or like the Moroccans make an equal mixture of melted butter and honey.
+- Melted honey, is certainly the best choice to enjoy them or like the Moroccans make an equal mixture of melted butter and honey.

 - Healthy chocolate hazelnut spread, for the greedy and children and to change the spread of the trade.